Objects of Cognition

 In the distorted conceptual cognition of a blue snow mountain when looking at a white one, the appearing object is the object category “blue snow mountains” and this is the appearing object and cognitively taken object.
 A mental hologram representing a blue snow mountain appears in the cognition as the involved object and cognized item.
 The actual white snow mountain, with which this mental hologram of a blue one is mixed, is also the involved object and cognized object, but there is no conceptually implied object because there is no such thing as a blue snow mountain.

 Although the conceptually implied object of a (non-distorted) conceptual cognition appears (unclearly) to that conceptual cognition, it is not its appearing object.
 Likewise, although its appearing object is the locus of the conceptual implication, it is not its conceptually implied object.

-In the non-distorted conceptual cognition of a clay jug, then, the implied object is the clay jug itself, which appears, but only unclearly, since it is veiled by the object category, conceptual isolate and representative mental hologram.
-The appearing object is the object category as the locus of the conceptual implication (zhen-sa), but the object category and mental hologram representation of it are not the conceptually implied object.
+In the non-distorted conceptual cognition of a clay jug, then, the conceptually implied object is the mental hologram of a genetic clay jug , which appears, but only unclearly, since it is veiled by the object category and conceptual isolate.
+The appearing object is the object category as the locus of the conceptual implication (zhen-sa), but the object category itself is not the conceptually implied object.
 These distinctions should be noted.

 The Conditions for Cognition to Arise